Understanding why drugs are so addicting requires an understanding of the brain and how it is affected by drugs.

 Many successful treatment programs, such as a 12-step program, have proven successful.
-If I had any other chronic condition like asthma or diabetes, I would treat it.
-I can treat my addiction and live a life free from that bondage.
+If you had any other chronic condition, like asthma or diabetes, you would not hesitate to treat it.
+So why not treat the addiction as well and live a life free from that bondage.

 Drugs, Brains, and Behavior: The Science of Addiction.
 National Institute on Drug Abuse.
 Retrieved April, 2017.